-Working with the leadership and management team at The Regional Entrepreneurs Exchange (T-REx) students will be matched with entrepreneurs in the T-REx technology incubator to apply their design skills to address specific challenges facing start-up organizations.
+Working with the leadership and management team at The Regional Entrepreneurs Exchange (T-REx), students matched with technology entrepreneurs apply design skills to specific challenges facing the start-up organizations.
 These challenges may include graphic design and branding, product design, package design, as well as conceptual strategic thinking and problem solving.
-Students will work with a host venture for three to five hours per week for ten weeks to apply their design skills to a specific problem or project.
-This course will expose students to the entrepreneurial atmosphere of a start-up organization, while allowing them to apply and develop their professional skills through engaging real world problems within the constraint of limited resources.
-The final assignment will be for students to graphically present their work and its contribution to their host organization.
+Students work with a host venture for three to five hours per week for ten weeks to apply their design skills to a specific problem or project.
+This course exposes students to the entrepreneurial atmosphere of a start-up organization, while allowing them to apply and develop their professional skills through engaging real world problems within the constraint of limited resources.
+The final assignment is for students to graphically present their work and its contribution to their host organization.
 Semester: Spring.
-Prerequisite: Open to undergraduate seniors and graduate students.
-Additional Info: Community partners: T-REx Leadership Management Team (The Partnership for Downtown, Downtown Community Improvement District, Regional Chamber & Growth Association, and St. Louis Development Corporation).
+Prerequisite: None.
+Additional Info: Open to undergraduate seniors and graduate students.
+Community partners: T-REx Leadership Management Team (The Partnership for Downtown, Downtown Community Improvement District, Regional Chamber & Growth Association, and St. Louis Development Corporation).

 This course brings together several different disciplines and methodologies to look at the practice of the arts in the context of community.
 The course combines hands-on work and observation, theoretical analysis and reflection, and specific proposals.
 For our case studies, we explore several programs and places currently existing or developing in the St. Louis region and concentrate on the City Faces Program in the Clinton-Peabody Public Housing community.
 We discuss both ends versus means and systems of evaluation that draw upon, among other things, art, architecture, social work, and community development.
 We explore values and ethics as they apply to community practice and the arts.
 Semester: Spring.
 Prerequisite: None.
 Additional Info: 3 credit course.